 Particularly on his visits to Hamilton & Co, a now-shuttered legendary store that was often compared to Cartier.
 After he launched his own fashion label in 1999, he collaborated with brands like Tanishq and Forevermark, made the jewels for films like Guzaarish and carefully dressed his A-list clientele in the finest curated pieces.

-“My inspiration to launch Sabyasachi Jewellery was to bring storytelling and fine Indian craftsmanship back into design,”he says.
+“My inspiration to launch Sabyasachi Jewellery was to bring storytelling and fine Indian craftsmanship back into design,”

 “To make our jewellery truly luxurious again and to create modern heirlooms that are wearable, authentic, timeless and most of all, beautiful.
 India and our Indian heritage remain my biggest inspiration.”
 His most recent jewellery collection, the Tropic of Calcutta is an example of this contemporary take on heritage.
 It features a natural diamond-studded choker anchored by a walnut-sized opal, opulent bibs with tiger’s heads and coloured gemstones, ropes of brilliant-cut diamonds mixed with pyrite, sapphires, rubies, coral, and spinels and even a pair of palm tree-shaped earrings with coral and emeralds, pearls and real diamonds.
 He’s even known to pair precious gemstones with unexpected materials like wood, shell and unpolished coral.
 “I wanted to bring energy back into diamond jewellery,” he said in an interview with Vogue India.
 “You get these beautiful large pieces that are eclectic and modern, that won’t necessarily burn a hole in your pocket… I call it disruptive diamond jewellery.”